THE TOUGH STUFF:

 3:15 – 4:00 PM: ALL STAFF

 Jennie, Jonathan, and Lorin will each lead a brief critique group where students are invited to share one page from a middle or end scene (no more than 250 words), along with a few lines of summary, for evaluation.
+Please bring at least 10 copies of that page for sharing with your group.

 4:00 PM: WRAP-UP